 The best way to understand these different parts of the site and how they perform is by collecting and analysing granular data from the beginning.
 Filters and segmentation are indispensable tools that help understand the different parts of a site and how each of them needs to be treated.

-How does grouping keyword data with Tag Cloud and Landing Page functions help you to measure the impact of your SEO Strategy?
+How does grouping keyword data with the Tag Cloud and Landing Page functions help you measure the impact of your SEO Strategy?